AgathePons/react_03_PropTypes_stateless/README.md

 If we have to map an arrray, we have to use `key={someUniqueID}` on each element.
 If we don't, React cannot know what element have been modified, so it re-render all the elements instead of render only the modified element.
 We cannot use the index of the element because if the source array has been modified, the indexes do not match anymore on the same elements.
 When the data comes from a data source like a BDD, the better way is to apply the id of the element as unique key.
+The key has to be in the component who has the map().